business concept illustration of How Behavioral Science Thinking Improves Marketing Effectiveness

 Behavioral Science is an understanding of buyer psychology, in order to optimize its presentation to prospective customers, to increase the likelihood of a product or service being purchased.

-The key to success in marketing has always been to develop a deeper understanding of human psychology.
-By recognizing and accounting for the biases, heuristics, and social influences that shape our behavior, businesses can create products and communications that are more appealing, persuasive, and effective.
+Behavioral Science seeks to codify the intuition of the best salespeople from yesterday, combining it with what the best minds in behavioral psychology and neuroscience now better understand about how our mind makes decisions.
+By recognizing and accounting for the biases, heuristics, and social influences that shape our behavior, businesses can create products and communications that are more appealing, persuasive, and effective to the buyers they’re seeking to attract.

 The thing is, this has always been the case.
 Since the dawn of commerce the best marketers, advertisers, and salespeople were familiar with how we chose to present our product influenced the likelihood of purchase.
 Not with facts, logic, or rationality.
 But with emotion.
 With the things that make humans human.